liaowow/hackerrank-prac/README.md

 - O(2 ^ n) | **Exponential** Runtime
     - if you add a **single** element to the collection, the required processing power doubles.
         - e.g. Fibonacci
-        - e.g. travelling salesman problem using dyanmic programming
+        - e.g. traveling salesperson problem using *dyanmic programming*
         - e.g. [Power Set](https://adrianmejia.com/most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course/#Power-Set): finding all the subsets on a set

 - O(n!) | **Factorial** Runtime
-    - Multiplication of all positive integer numbers less than itself.
+    - multiplication of all positive integer numbers less than itself.
         - e.g. permutations of a string
-        - e.g. solving the traveling salesman problem with a brute-force search
+        - e.g. solving the traveling salesperson problem with a *brute-force search*

 ### Identifying Runtime Complexity
 - Iterating with a simple for loop through a single collection?